dinatih/dinatih/README.md

 ![Profile Header](https://github.com/dinatih/dinatih/raw/main/profile_header.png)
+*A Web Information System Architect, and Passionate Code Craftsman*

 # 👷🏾‍♂️ David HERELLE

 ![Profile Picture](https://avatars.githubusercontent.com/u/309161?v=4)

-## A Web Developer Life with love ❤ for Ruby, Rails, GitHub, PostgreSQL, Heroku and Bootstrap !
+## A Web Developer Life with love ❤ for Ruby 💎, Rails 🛤️, GitHub 📋, PostgreSQL 🗃️, Heroku ⚙️ and Bootstrap 📱!

 **38 year old**, with a passion for Web App Development and Freestyle Football ⚽️, domiciled in **Paris** 13th (near BNF, Station F), **France**.

-More than **7 years of cumulative experience** (2010 to 2019) on 3 start-ups mainly (6 in all).
+More than **7 years of cumulative experience** on 3 start-ups mainly (6 in all).
 Mainly as the only **Full-stack Ruby on Rails Developer**.

 My profiles : [Github](https://github.com/dinatih),
 [StackOverflow](https://stackoverflow.com/users/524028/dinatih), [LinkedIn](https://www.linkedin.com/in/dinatih/)